Standard Guide for Field Measurements of Airborne Sound Attenuation of Building Facades and Facade Elements

 5.6 When a room has multiple surfaces exposed to outdoor sound, testing with just one surface exposed to test sound will result in a greater OINR than when all surfaces are exposed to test sound.
 The difference is negligible when the OITC of the unexposed surface is at least 10 greater than the OITC of the exposed surface.

 1.3 To cope with the variety of outdoor incident sound field geometries that are encountered in the field, six testing techniques are presented.
-These techniques and their general applicability are summarized in and .
+These techniques and their general applicability are summarized in Table 1 and Figs. 1-6.
 The room, façade, or façade element declared to be under test is referred to as the specimen.

 FIG. 1 Geometry—Calibrated Source Method